 The seminar is an intensive four-day experience that focuses on the issues facing women who have made a commitment to community college administration, either in their current position or as a future goal.
 Its purpose is to provide information, strategies, contacts, and opportunities for professional as well as personal growth.
 The expected outcome is that participants will be able to acquire and successfully accept expanded leadership responsibilities at their college or another California community college.

 Who Should Attend

-Over the past 38 years, over 2,510 competitively selected women have completed the Asilomar Leadership Skills Seminar.
+Over the past 39 years, over 2,540 competitively selected women have completed the Asilomar Leadership Skills Seminar.
 The seminar focuses on administrative leadership issues.
 However, enrollment is open to those in any leadership position including classified managers, program directors, trustees, and leaders of senates and unions.
-Applications are especially welcome from persons of color and from colleges not previously represented at a seminar.
+Registrations are especially welcome from colleges not previously represented at a seminar.